Resume for a Teacher's Assistant

 - Indicate the age range you've worked with, size of class and type of environment (e.g. pupils aged 5 to 11, mainstream or special needs, state or private sector).

-- Give details of your experience in all the key areas of the teaching assistant role, such as helping to organize and prepare the learning environment, helping children complete their work, maintaining pupil records and organizing games or creative activities.
+- Give details of your experience in all the key areas of the teaching assistant role, such as helping to organise and prepare the learning environment, helping children complete their work, maintaining pupil records and organising games or creative activities.

 - Be sure to include detail in your resume on some of the wider areas of your remit, such as liaising with parents, assessing pupils and planning learning activities with the teacher, which will indicate an ability to communicate effectively and build positive relationships with adults as well as children.